 BS Psychology major Vianne Monica Jiwatramani is impressed with the versatility of Moodle, another alternative online learning platform Southville has been using with great success over the past several years.
 As she is expected to put in some extra effort to meet halfway with her classmates and teachers online, she has become more resourceful and flexible, appreciating the value of learning in a classroom setting while finding web-based academic discussions convenient as well.
 “Educational software like this eases the worries of the students and parents on missed classes.
 It assures that no one is left behind from lessons during class suspensions,” shared Vianne.

 These innovative virtual learning tools and platforms have been integrated into Southville’s educational delivery for years.
-COVID-19 is a major threat and disruption across the world, but at Southville, student learning continues uninterrupted, now 100% online.
-Courseware, online learning technologies, develop and encourage intellectual communication, intensive comprehension, and creative learning tactics of teachers, students, and parents on digital platforms promoting the productive use of technology.
+COVID-19 is a major threat and disruption across the world but at Southville, student learning continues uninterrupted especially now that it’s 100% online.
+Courseware and other online learning technologies develop and encourage intellectual communication, intensive comprehension, and creative learning tactics of teachers, students, and parents on digital platforms promoting the productive use of technology.
 Experiential learning takes place during online classes.
 The absence of physical supervision encourages students to take initiative and explore different ways to achieve the best results.
 Students also apply different techniques to sustain camaraderie among members as the success of this learning method heavily relies on a higher level of “teamwork”.
-Students will then discover additional skills they have obtained in the process making them academically well-grounded in the digital age.
+Students will then discover additional skills they have obtained in the process, making them academically well-grounded in the digital age.
 The interplay between tasks and student drive is observed by teachers as they boost “learning by doing”.
-Southville is ready to weather this crisis and ensure that no student is left behind through its innovative integration of online learning technologies that have been deeply embedded into the curricula and the lightning-fast pivot in learning delivery to 100% online.
+Southville has always been ready to weather this crisis and ensure that no student is left behind through its innovative integration of online learning technologies that have been deeply embedded into the curricula and the lightning-fast pivot in learning delivery to 100% online.
 Southville’s students have not missed a beat as they continue to learn and grow together virtually, each day becoming the future leaders and champions of the world.